-Regarding the Corporate Ethics Hotline, with the exception of consultations, the privacy of persons making reports will be strictly observed, and that such persons will not be treated adversely.
+Company and Group company directors, corporate officers, and employees will not be treated adversely for making reports to the Audit and Supervisory Committee.
+In addition, regarding the Corporate Ethics Hotline, with the exception of consultations, the privacy of persons making reports will be strictly observed, and that such persons will not be treated adversely.